Original Sat Nav?

 999 Miles – Day 1

 This route is also the first part of the 999 mile journey from my home in Dorset to Venice.
-I’ll hopefully be making the trip and documenting the route ‘en route’ in 2016-17.
+I finally got there in 2017… and can’t wait to make the journey again.

 This piece and other artworks are also available to rent.